Cinfig/Microbiome---WGS---FIM/README.md

       -'1' The update_dataframes() function only need to be executed once per transactional dataset to transform it to the correct format.
 The input file is the output file of step 4.
 Ensure that the Category I, Category II and Category III columns are populated in that file.
 Binary values in the Category III column will be used to split the transactional dataset.
 If a go-slim transaction dataste is updated, an additional parameter (update_functionality_ID_file) is required to transform GO Id-s GO Names.
+The input and output files are uploaded.

-               #pdate_dataframes(input_file = 'final_transaction_dataset_taxonomy_species')
+               update_dataframes(input_file = 'final_transaction_dataset_taxonomy_species')
                update_dataframes(input_file = 'final_transaction_dataset_go-slim', update_functionality_ID_file = 'counts_of_functionality_df')

       -'2' Investigating the effect of selected relative abundance threshold value on the number of species and go-slim functionalities.
 Run the functions in pairs (species and go-slim), otherwise the 'abund_cutoff', 'abund_filtered', 'presence_absence_evaluation' output files will be overwritten.
 The abundance threshold values investigated are 0.01, 0.05 and 0.1.
 The input file is the output file of step 4.
+The input and output files are uploaded.

                FPGrowth(abundance_threshold = 0.1, min_support = 0.6, input_file = "final_transaction_dataset_go-slim_new_columns")
                FPGrowth(abundance_threshold = 0.1, min_support = 0.6, input_file = "final_transaction_dataset_taxonomy_species_new_columns")